Michigan

 - Torch Lake

 / River.
-Fishing, Skiing, Float Planes, Launch Ramps, Restrooms, Drinking
+Fishing, Skiing, Float Planes, Launch Ramps, $ 6.00 fee for public

 Information based